A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 While the majority of the courses considering the \semgmt KA relies on written exams, we also note a slight heterogeneity of learning objectives evaluation methods, with some courses utilising seminars (4/23), projects (2/23), or being part of SE introductory courses (1/23).

-When we analyse the word cloud derived from the signature courses, in addition to the obvious terms `software' and `management', the keyword `process' stands out to indicate the link with managing projects.
+When we analyse the most frequent terms (\autoref{tab:top-words-2}, first column), in addition to the obvious terms `software' and `management', the keyword `process' stands out to indicate the link with managing projects.
 These are followed by `development' (this is the main `process' being managed), and `model' (referring to maturity and measurement models).